ILANZ, In-House Lawyers Association of New Zealand

 (d) as authorised by the Committee or the President attend generally to the business of ILANZ;

-(e) supervise any internal or external party as appointed by the Committee to undertake the administration aspects in part or whole of the Secretarial role.
+(e) supervise any internal or external party as appointed by the Committee to undertake the

 For further information please consult the ILANZ Rules.
 You can also contact the Executive Manager or a current committee member through [email protected].